 Quietly, Harry approached and sat across from her, crossing his legs.
 He looked down at the lightly steaming cup of tea before him.

-"It's real," said the woman, not looking up from her cup.
-"I had it provided by the kitchens, not the Room itself."
+"You can drink it," said the woman, not looking up from her cup.
+"It was not created by the Room itself."

 "No, that would be you."

 "Who am I?" she asked, tilting her head slightly to one side.
 "Or maybe what?"

 "That is not so important in the end, I think.
 I'm here, and that is what counts.
 After all, we are not here for me."

 Harry was suddenly reminded of what he had asked of the room.

 "Please relax," she added as he looked into his teacup.
 "Nothing will disturb us here.
 You are completely safe with me."

 She regarded him with a blank expression.

 "I'm sorry, but I've honestly never felt truly safe with anyone," he said bluntly.